zhaoterryy/mkdocs-pdf-export-plugin/README.md

 ## Requirements

-1. This package requires MkDocs version 1.0 or higher
+1. This package requires MkDocs version 1.0 or higher (0.17 works as well)
+2. Python 3.4 or higher
-2. WeasyPrint depends on cairo, Pango and GDK-PixBuf which need to be installed separately.
+3. WeasyPrint depends on cairo, Pango and GDK-PixBuf which need to be installed separately.
 Please follow the installation instructions for your platform carefully:
     - [Linux][weasyprint-linux]
     - [MacOS][weasyprint-macos]
     - [Windows][weasyprint-windows]
-3. Explicit support for your mkdocs theme is probably required.
+4. Explicit support for your mkdocs theme is probably required.
 As of now, the only supported theme is [mkdocs-material](mkdocs-material).
 A generic version will just generate the PDF files and put the download link into a `<link>` tag.

 If you want to add a new theme, see [adding support for new themes](#adding-support-for-new-themes) for more information.